-LSS will provide wraparound service coordination to individuals seeking support.
-Linking them to supportive community services with a desired outcome of keeping them in a stable housing.
+LSS will provide wraparound service provision and coordination, linking residents to supportive community services with a desired outcome of keeping the tenant and family members in stable housing.
 Specific services offered by LSS include:

-- Completion of an intake assessment to identify strengthens and areas of need. - Development of a strength based plan of care.
-This plan may include referral to other community agencies, and identification of additional resources. - The LSS Wraparound Service Coordinator will facilitate programming and supportive services.
-This will be done through: - An on-site presence by the Service Coordinator.
-LSS staff will have on-site visits at the Apartment complex where individuals can schedule appointments or drop in for support and services. - Facilitation of educational training and events.
-These will be based on the needs of the residents and can focus on resident identified issues such as, budgeting, financial education.
+- Completion of an intake assessment to identify strengths as well as areas of need for individuals and families.
+The Service Coordinator will make reasonable effort to engage residents in this process.
+It is understood and agreed that the resident has to voluntarily agree to participate in the process. - Development of a case management plan for residents completing the intake assessment.
+This plan may include referral to other resources, including services and resources specific to their needs.
+This will include linking residents with programs that support independence and self-sufficiency, access to benefits, employment opportunities and financial assistance and management. - The LSS Wraparound Service Coordinator will facilitate programming and supportive services for families.
+This will be done through: - An onsite presence by the Service Coordinator.
+LSS Staff will have a confidential space at the apartment community where tenants and families can schedule appointments or drop in for support and services.
+The Service Coordinator is also available by phone and email when offsite, to provide additional supports as needed, during business hours. - Facilitation of educational presentations and workshops.
+These will be based on the needs of the residents and can focus on resident identified issues such as positive parenting, budgeting, employment, educational resources, and benefit eligibility. - Connection to existing services in the Madison area, including but not limited to, mental health counseling, employment and educational services, benefit and entitlement programming and financial services.

-In addition to providing LSS services the on-site wraparound service coordinator will refer residents to other community resources based on their individual plan of care.
-Currently LSS has developed or/is in process of developing community partnerships with the following:
+The onsite wraparound service coordinator will refer residents to other community resources based on their individual plan of care.
+Currently LSS is in the process of developing community partnerships with the following:

-- Wisconsin Senior Employment Program, in coordination with the Job Centers of Wisconsin, will provide subsidized, part-time work experience to obtain the skills necessary for obtaining permanent employment. - UW Extension Dane County will provide onsite trainings and educational events of no cost to our site.
-Training topics include: - o Financial coaching and one to one consultations. - Nutritional education programs on topics such as choosing healthy diets on a limited budget and shopping strategies for spending wisely at the grocery store. - Referral to local food pantries and economic support. - Partnering with UW Health to provide access to healthcare of other service. - Referral to a Financial Counselors through WIBBEC to promote financial stability and entrepreneurial ship.
+- State of Wisconsin Department of Workforce Development, in coordination with the Job Centers of Wisconsin, to provide subsidized part-time work experience to obtain the skills necessary for obtaining permanent employment. - UW Extension Dane County will provide onsite trainings and educational events of no cost to families.
+Training topics could include: - Financial coaching and one to one consultations - Nutritional education programs on topics such as choosing healthy diets on a limited budget and shopping strategies for spending wisely at the grocery store - Dane County Veteran Services who can assist veterans and their families with obtaining local, state and federal benefits.
+Veterans Services also could assist tenants with the application process. - Wisconsin Women's Business Initiative Corporation (WWBIC) has partnered with LSS to provide group training and events that focus on assisting tenants with managing household finances and increasing financial capabilities.